What Are the Different Types of Property Investment?

 Pros of This Type of Investment Property

-• The UK attracts many students each year from the UK and overseas, leading to high demand for student rentals.
+• The UK attracts many students each year from the UK and overseas, leading to a high demand for student rentals.

 • Property prices for student investments are often low due to a tendency to be studio flats.